projectfluent/fluent-langneg-rs/README.md

 or full [CLDR likely-subtags] database.

-The result is a balance chosen for Project Fluent and may differ from other implementations of language negotiation algorithms which may chose different tradeoffs.
+The result is a balance chosen for Project Fluent and may differ from other implementations of language negotiation algorithms which may choose different tradeoffs.

 [BCP47]: https://tools.ietf.org/html/bcp47